nodejs/node-addon-api/doc/function.md

 returning from an [asynchronous operation](async_operations.md) and in general in situations which don't have an existing JavaScript function on the stack.
-`Call` method is used when there is already a JavaScript function on the stack (for example when running a natice method called from JavaScript).
+`Call` method is used when there is already a JavaScript function on the stack (for example when running a native method called from JavaScript).

 ## Methods